 We place high priority on the concept of cleanliness, safety and comfort.

 Individual room keys and locker keys are provided upon check in.

-We are popular among youth organizations, young ladies and families because of the safety (No one can come in from 1am to 6am without permission.
-Public transportation stop around 0:30, anyway).
+We are popular among youth organizations, young ladies and families because of the safety No one can come in from 11pm to 6am.

 Since there are conviniece stores, supermarket, 100yen shop, pharmacy, hospital, post office around our facility, it is very convenient.
 In addition, you can walk to the gate of Imperial Palace or Tokyo Dome Stadium from here.